Mustafa Kemal Atatürk: Emergence of the state, 1923–1924

-The heart of the new republic was the GNA, established during the Turkish War of Independence by Atatürk.
+The heart of the new republic was the GNA, established during the Turkish War of Independence by Mustafa Kemal.
 The elections were free and used an egalitarian electoral system that was based on a general ballot.
 Deputies at the GNA served as the voice of Turkish society by expressing its political views and preferences.
 It had the right to select and control both the government and the Prime Minister.
 Initially, it also acted as a legislative power, controlling the executive branch and, if necessary, served as an organ of scrutiny under the Turkish Constitution of 1921.
 The Turkish Constitution of 1924 set a loose separation of powers between the legislative and the executive organs of the state, whereas the separation of these two within the judiciary system was a strict one.
-Atatürk, then the President, occupied a dominant position in this political system.
+Mustafa Kemal, then the President, occupied a dominant position in this political system.

 The one-party regime was established de facto in 1925 after the adoption of the 1924 constitution.
-The only political party of the GNA was the "People's Party", founded by Atatürk on 9 September 1923.
+The only political party of the GNA was the "People's Party", founded by Mustafa Kemal on 9 September 1923.
 (But according to the party culture the foundation date was the opening day of Sivas Congress on 4 September 1919).
 On 10 November 1924, it was renamed Cumhuriyet Halk Fırkası or Republican People's Party (the word fırka was replaced by the word parti in 1935).